 - India’s growth at 7.6% in 2015-16 fastest in five years

 ELSS funds invest in equities and other equity-related products.
-These may be highly volatile during the short-term but over the longer period, they outperform other investment avenues.
+These may be highly volatile during the short term, but they outperform other investment avenues over the longer period.
 Most investment options eligible for Section 80C deductions deliver about 9% annual returns.
-In comparison, ELSS delivers over 12% annualized returns over the long-term.
+In comparison, ELSS delivers over 12% annualized returns over the long term.
 You may argue that equity-linked unit-linked insurance plans (ULIPs) deliver similar returns.
 However, ULIPs have higher expenses and fund management costs that reduce their effective returns.

 During the last three years, ELSS funds have delivered 18.69% annual returns.
 These have been 17.46% during the five-year period.
 The returns earned on different ELSS funds vary because every scheme follows distinct allocation criteria.

 You may choose a systematic investment plan (SIP) to invest in ELSS funds.
 This enables you to invest a smaller amount at periodic intervals and ensures you have no liquidity crisis.
-Furthermore, it instills financial discipline and eliminates the need to invest a huge lump sum at the end of the year to reduce your tax liability.
+Furthermore, it instills financial discipline and eliminates the need to invest a huge lump sum in reducing your tax liability at the end of the year.
 Periodic investments are also beneficial in rupee cost averaging.
-This means you are able to buy more when the prices are lower and vice versa.
+This means you can buy more when the prices are lower and vice versa.

 Tax benefits on ELSS funds

-An amount of up to INR 1.5 lakh per annum is eligible for tax rebate under section 80C of the IT Act, when you invest in ELSS funds.
-These funds are equity-oriented schemes with over 65% of the corpus invested in equities and related products.
+Up to INR 1.5 lakh per annum is eligible for tax rebate under section 80C of the IT Act when you invest in ELSS funds.
+These funds are equity-oriented schemes, with over 65% of the corpus invested in equities and related products.
 Therefore, the dividend earned on ELSS is considered as long-term capital gains, which are tax-free.
 If you are not investing in such funds, start today.

-When you invest through an SIP, it is important to remember that every installment is considered as a fresh investment.
+When you invest through a SIP, it is important to remember that every installment is considered a fresh investment.
 Therefore, to understand the tax benefits on your SIPs, you need to consider the three-year lock-in for each installment.